-Present an organizational chart that shows the following: full first and last names for each individual, organizational affiliation and organizational title, position title/role within the proposed project, lines of authority, and year-one full-time equivalent (FTE) personmonth effort (e.g., two months) for those included in the NSF budget request.
+Present an organizational chart that shows the following: full first and last names for each individual, organizational affiliation and organizational title, position title/role within the proposed project, lines of authority, and year-one full-time equivalent (FTE) person-month effort (e.g., two months) for those included in Table 2.
 Identify leadership and management positions.
 Indicate existing personnel and personnel to be hired post-award.
-Show the reporting lines to internal groups at the lead institution sponsible for award oversight and lines of interactions with the other NHERI Awardees, Governance, Users, and broader natural hazards engineering community.
+Show the reporting lines to internal offices at the lead institution responsible for award oversight and lines of interactions with the other NHERI Awardees, Governance, Users, and broader natural hazards engineering community.
 Describe why this structure and the project team's qualifications will be effective for leading, managing, and implementing the project.
 Discuss the plan for developing staffing inclusive of groups underrepresented in STEM.